What is it?

-A vibrational Energy Medicine with low frequency microcurrents and LED color light therapy.
+It is A vibrational Energy Medicine with low frequency microcurrents and LED color light therapy.
 A painless Modern Style Acupuncture without needles.
-Can be used in combination with acupuncture, cupping, gua sha, moxibustion, and essential oils.
+It is comprehensive because it can be combined with acupuncture, cupping, gua sha, moxibustion, and essential oils.

 Experience very rapid relief of acute and chronic pain without needles.
 Can also be used in conjunction with acupuncture needles for complex conditions.

 - Joint Pain and Limited Range of Motion

 - Balancing Chakra and Meridian Energies for Emotional Well-being, anxiety, insomnia, depression, stress

 More effective, versatile, creates satisfying, and lasting results

 - Resolve root causative patterns and energetic blockages for chronic conditions, pain, and emotional-spiritual well-being.

 - Balance your meridian system and chakras (psycho-neuro-endocrine centers (PNE); balances nerves, brain, and hormones.